Analysis: Which Canadian party has the biggest tent?

 The NDP, by contrast, has a committed base less than half the size of those of the other parties.

-A similar patter emerges when respondents’ voting histories are taken into account.
+A similar pattern emerges when respondents’ voting histories are taken into account.
 In ARI’s recent report on the Conservative Party of Canada and its new leader Andrew Scheer, the institute grouped respondents into four categories – Never, Maybe, Likely, and Core CPC voters – based on their responses to the consideration question and their past voting tendencies.
 That breakdown looked very similar to the Conservative bar in the previous graph:

 Here are graphs based on the same methodology for the Liberals and NDP: